DarthJarJar56/StockScreenerBot/README.md

 - Create a file called "token.txt" and place it in the same directory as ``main.py``.
 - Add your bot application to your server through Discord's Dev Portal
 - Run ``main.py`` in terminal and the bot will come online and be ready for use.
+- (OPTIONAL) You can also use a hosting service, such as Heroku, to keep the bot on 24/7.

 ## Commands
 Stock Screener Bot has 2 base commands: ``!screen lf`` and ``!screen options``.